Shopify/hydrogen-v1/docs/contributing.md

 After Shipit has released your version, visit the [releases page on GitHub](https://github.com/Shopify/hydrogen/releases), click on the version number you just released, and select "Create release from tag."
 Then, select "Auto-generate release notes."
 At this point, edit the release notes as you see fit (e.g. call out any breaking changes or upgrade guides).
 Finally, click "Publish release."

+## Releasing experimental versions

+Releasing an experimental version of Hydrogen to GitHub can be useful if you want to test the new version in existing apps.

+To release an experimental version, merge your changes into the `experimental` branch.

+Then, run `yarn bump-version` locally while in the branch.
+Be sure to select a pre-release that contains `v.X.X-experimental.N` or enter a custom version.

+After running the script, go to Shipit and find "Hydrogen Experimental."
+Run a deploy against the commit containing your new version, and this should release your experimental version on NPM with the `experimental` tag.

 ## Testing changes in another project

 From the root of the repo, run: